lukas1-12/Arduino_DHBW_Spiel/Design_Description/Software_Architecture/DOC_DED_SOA_Software_Architecture.md

 - Timer 0: ( 8Bit) Runs from 0 to 5 to create a "random" Dice value
 - Timer 1: (16Bit) Used for the LED matrix
-- Timer 2: ( 8Bit) Reserved for future features, currently used for measuring interupt times
+- Timer 2: ( 8Bit) Reserved for future features, currently used for measuring interupt durations
 - Timer 3: (16Bit) Used for Button Debounce
 - Timer 4: (16Bit) Used for Led Blinking
 - TImer 5: (16Bit) Used for Delay function.

 Timer 0 is used to create a "random" dice value.
-The value is random, because no prescaler is used, so pressing the button at the right time to get a desired value is basically impossiple.
-Therefor, the timer is set up in CTC mode without any interupts.
+The value is random, because no prescaler is used, so pressing the button at the right time to get a desired value is basically impossible.
+Therefore, the timer is set up in CTC mode without any interupts.

 Timer 1 is used for refreshing the LED matrix.
 No prescaler is used for this timer and its value is read out at certain points in the function responsible for refreshing the matrix and the interval time for the refresh cycle is calculated together with other parameters.